continue-revolution/sd-webui-animatediff/README.md

 ## Update
 - [v2.0.0-f](https://github.com/continue-revolution/sd-webui-animatediff/tree/v2.0.0-f) in `02/05/2023`: t2i, prompt travel, infinite generation, all kinds of optimizations have been proven to be working properly and elegantly.
-- [v2.0.1-f](https://github.com/continue-revolution/sd-webui-animatediff/tree/v2.0.1-f) in `02/09/2023`: ControlNet V2V in t2i panel is working properly and elegantly
+- [v2.0.1-f](https://github.com/continue-revolution/sd-webui-animatediff/tree/v2.0.1-f) in `02/09/2023`: ControlNet V2V in t2i panel is working properly and elegantly.

 ## TODO